-Starting from version 7.1, VisualSVN fully supports multiple working copies within a single solution.
+Starting from version 7.1 for Visual Studio 2019 and version 6.5 for Visual Studio 2017, VisualSVN fully supports multiple working copies within a single solution.
 All working copies show up in the Pending Changes window, where all common operations such as Update and Commit can be performed on them using the context menu.
 The traffic-light status icons in Solution Explorer and most of the global commands in VisualSVN's main menu respect the multiple working copies too.

 If your solution projects span across multiple working copies, various VisualSVN subsystems will behave as described below.